FulfilledCovenant/CovEngineV2/README.md

 See [BUILD_INSTRUCTIONS.md](./BUILD_INSTRUCTIONS.md) for details on how to build and run the application.

+Or, download the latest release thats already built.

 ## Documentation

 Additional documentation and future tweaks can be found in the [docs](./docs) folder.